icure/cardinal-introductory-tutorial/README.md

 Then, open the folder in IntelliJ and run the [main function](https://github.com/icure/cardinal-introductory-tutorial/blob/main/kotlin/src/main/kotlin/com/cardinal/Main.kt)

-## Executing the Tutorial in Python
+## Launching the Tutorial in Python

 To run the tutorial in Python, clone this repository: